UPDATED: June 25, 2020

 Source : Biomethane Observatory, France Biomethane, May 2020

 The development of more than 200 biomethane units is planned for this year, according to the previous graphic.
 However, this number could decrease because of the COVID-19 crisis.

 The crisis had consequences for the industry such as a slowdown or closure of sites, delays in administrative procedures and the reduced quantity of organics available because of restaurants closure, for example.
 The French government has adopted policies to support the industry and minimize the consequences.

-In addition, the majority of biogas plants use feedstocks from agriculture and agri-food industry.
-In fact, the production of biogas and biomethane in France is based on the valorization of waste and agricultural, industrial or municipal by-products.
+In addition, the majority of biogas plants use feedstocks from agriculture and that are directly available on the territory is it located on, such as manure, culture residues or wastewater sludge.
+The production of biogas and biomethane in France is based on the valorization of waste and agricultural, industrial or municipal by-products.
+Biomethane has specifically a high potential in these sectors.
 Unlike some countries like Germany, it does not practice culture used for production of energy.